Last updated October 12th, 2023

 If you would prefer not to sell your car for parts, here are a few of the alternative options at your disposal:

 Following the expansion of the ULEZ (Ultra-low Emission Zone), anyone residing in one of London’s 32 boroughs or the City of London can apply for a grant in exchange for scrapping a non-ULEZ compliant car or motorcycle.
-(Read our guide to ULEZ exempt cars to find out if your vehicle is eligible for the scheme.)

 The grants available are as follows: